mattermost/mattermost-govet/README.md

 ## Mattermost Go Vet

+*DO NOT USE THIS BRANCH*.
+All commits should go to the `new` branch.

 This repository contains mattermost-specific go-vet rules that are used to maintain code consistency in `mattermost-server`.

 ## Included analyzers